 The post-Civil War period also saw a dramatic extension of US territory outside the primary theatre for expansion, when Alaska, which had seen Russian fur traders establishing settlements since the late 18th century, was purchased by the USA from Russia in 1867.
 It was placed under military governors.

 By the late 1870s, the country – and in particular the North – was moving into a phase of dramatic economic expansion.
 The first transcontinental railroad line was opened in 1869, and more followed in succeeding years.
 This development opened up vast new lands for exploitation, with grain and meat now being shipped cheaply from the mid-West to East, and beyond to Europe.
-The demand for steel and coal soared, and the industrialisation of such sectors as agriculture and textiles proceeded apace.
+The demand for steel and coal soared, and the industrialization of such sectors as agriculture and textiles proceeded apace.
 These developments went hand-in-hand with the rise of banking and finance.
 This provided the financial capital for economic expansion, and for the creation of huge new companies, employing thousands, even tens of thousands, of workers.

-The labour force for such expansion was met be unprecedented levels of immigration, largely from eastern and southern Europe.
+The labor force for such expansion was met be unprecedented levels of immigration, largely from eastern and southern Europe.
 This changed the culture of much of American society, particularly in the big industrial cities.
 All over America, towns and cities grew enormously, and a new urban working class emerged.

 City life was transformed by the spread of, first gas, then electric lighting.
 Telegraphic networks allowed for instantaneous communication across the country.
 By the end of the period new transport and communication technologies were being developed, above all the telephone and automobile.